Slow Cooker Honey Glazed Carrots

 Instructions

 - Uncover, add the remaining 1 tablespoon butter, stir and taste.
-Add additional salt, maple syrup, or butter if desired.
+Add additional salt, honey maple syrup, or butter if desired.
 Toss with chopped parsley and flaked sea salt, if using, and serve.

 We loved these carrots – easy and delicious and almost all gone!
 Thank you Robyn 🙂